StormPredator-Sr/StormPredator-Sr/README.md

 - 🌱 I’m currently preparing for **AWS SAA-C03** and learning **GoLang** in my free time.

-- 💬 Ask me about **NodeJS,Flask,CassandraDB,OpenAI Plugins,CSS,JavaScript**
+- 💬 Ask me about **MERN Stack,Python,OpenAI libraries and other JS frameworks.**

 - 📫 How to reach me **s.sreenathkousthubham@gmail.com**